gremarsl/stockscraping/readme.md

 # Fundamental Stock Analysis - An approach

 ## Motivation:
-I am interested in programming and economics.
+I am kind of interested in programming and economics.
 Both combined, has led me to write irregularly but every now and then on this little Python script.

 ## Application
 This application is written in Python.
 Python Interpreter: v3.10